omgnetwork/omgnetwork.github.io/docs/welcome.md

 sidebar_label: About OmiseGO
 ---

-The OmiseGO Network is a decentralized, public network that allows instant, peer-to-peer transactions in real-time, facilitating financial services across geographies, asset classes, and applications.
+The OMG Network is a decentralized, public network that allows instant, peer-to-peer transactions in real-time, facilitating financial services across geographies, asset classes, and applications.

-OmiseGO Network leverages Layer 2 Plasma architecture to provide high throughput and strong safety guarantees for third parties who wish to build scalable, decentralized payment apps on the network.
+OMG Network leverages Layer 2 Plasma architecture to provide high throughput and strong safety guarantees for third parties who wish to build scalable, decentralized payment apps on the network.

-The OmiseGO Network allows you to access, manage, and transact with digital assets that are kept securely on the blockchain.
+The OMG Network allows you to access, manage, and transact with digital assets that are kept securely on the blockchain.

 ## Try it out

-Check out the OmiseGO Network with our [block explorer](https://quest-pre-lumphini.omg.network/) and then send your first transaction in our [quick start guide](quick-start).
+Check out the OMG Network with our [block explorer](https://quest-pre-lumphini.omg.network/) and then send your first transaction in our [quick start guide](quick-start).

-If you are already familiar with the OmiseGO Network and developing an application on the network, head over to the [Integration section](integration-introduction).
+If you are already familiar with the OMG Network and developing an application on the network, head over to the [Integration section](integration-introduction).

-> For more information about the benefits of the OmiseGO Network, see the [OmiseGO website](https://omisego.co/network).
+> For more information about the benefits of the OMG Network, see the [OmiseGO website](https://omisego.co/network).